 - Always include a stable

-id to prevent cross‑account leakage and enable correct limits. - Use idempotency keys for your own side‑effecting calls (e.g., manual charges) to avoid duplicates.
+userid to prevent cross‑account leakage and enable correct limits. - Use idempotency keys for your own side‑effecting calls (e.g., manual charges) to avoid duplicates.

 Performance & limits